joeletizia/resume/Resume.md

 November 2018 - Present

 - Tech lead on the largest engineering team (7 engineers) in the company.
-- Responsible for core platform features and maintenance.
+- Responsible for financial platform features to present cash flow analysis for long term commercial real estate deals.
 - Rewrote financial calculations engine to support a better developer experience, increase maintainability, and improve performance.
-- Built features to on board client with ARR in the high 6 figures.
+- Train new and junior engineers.
 - Oversaw and executed large scale migration from AngularJS to ReactJS.

 ---